iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 > Needs gps and bluetooth to be active.
 Drains battery.
 Why do we need gps active.<br> :date: __2020-11-01 17:51:00__

-> The app itself is fine, but installing it caused my other apps trying to update to do so slowly.
-So slowly, that on a fast wifi connection it would take more than 30 minutes for just one to do so.
-I uninstalled this one and might try again later.
-Once this was uninstalled, the normal updates had no problem<br> :date: __2020-10-30 04:00:56__

-> While your installing this IT DOSE ASK FOR YOUR LOCATION !
-I haven't gotten to use this app yet I'm just now installing it so unlike other comments who claim THEY DO NOT ask for a location I paid attention and yes it dose .<br> :date: __2020-10-27 04:59:24__

-> I can't turn on notifications?
-It just says something went wrong?<br> :date: __2020-10-26 04:04:24__

 #### 1-star reviews